tylervick/ipt-ui-challenge/README.md

 # Requirements

 Complete as much as you can of the following.

-We do not expect you to be able to do everything on this list.
-We are just as interested in seeing how you prioritize your time as we are in seeing a fully completed app.
+#### Definites
 * Create a 'home' page displaying all available movies.
 * Create a 'Movie Detail' page dedicated to an individual movie.
 This would be accessed by clicking into a movie from the home page.
 * Style the pages in whatever way you feel comfortable.

+#### Bonus points
 * Make the home page sortable (by Name / Date, ascending / descending)
 * Add a Search Bar to return only movies whose title contains a search term
-* Paginate the home page to display 5 movies at a time.
+* Plan for a large number of movies on the home page - using pagination, infinite scrolling, lazy loading, etc.

 # Setup